-- Melt the butter in a medium soup pot over medium heat.
-Sprinkle the flour over the butter, and stir continuously with a wooden spoon until pale gold in color, about 4–5 minutes.
+- Make the roux base.
+Melt the butter in a medium soup pot over low heat.
+Sprinkle the flour evenly over the butter, and immediately start stirring with a wooden spoon.
+Continuously stir until the roux turns pale gold in color, about 3–4 minutes.

-- Pour the water into the pot and bring to a boil over high heat.
-Add the caraway seeds, salt, potatoes, carrots and parsnip.
+- Pour in the water, cover with a lid, and bring to a boil over high heat.

 - Add the mushrooms, potatoes, carrots, parsnip, salt, marjoram, and caraway seeds.
 Lower the heat to low, and simmer partially covered with a lid, until the vegetables are soft, about 10–12 minutes.

 - Stir in the garlic.
 Taste and adjust the seasoning.